MLH-Fellowship/autoflow/README.md

 GitHub actions allowed us to run multiple builds with multiple operating systems(macOS and Ubuntu) and multiple python versions(3.6, 3.7, 3.8).
 Once we add support for Windows, we will add that build to our matrix as well.
 As of right now, every time we push to the main branch of this project or merge something to the main branch, the GitHub actions testing workflow will run.

 We will also be using releases to keep track of our versions.
 Our version released on November 24th will be version 1.

+## What We Learned
+We learned a lot about subprocesses in Python in order to open shells and navigate to different folders.
+We also learned about testing with pytest, linting with flake8, and setting up CI/CD with GitHub Actions.
+Finally, we learned how to build a CLI, publish a Python package, and use the GitHub API.

+In regards to soft skills, we learned about asking for help from mentors rather than trying to solve problems all by ourselves with little success.

 ## Contributing
 Autoflow is fully Open-Source and open for contributions!
 We request you to respect our contribution guidelines as defined in our [CODE OF CONDUCT](https://github.com/MLH-Fellowship/autoflow/blob/main/CODE_OF_CONDUCT.md) and [CONTRIBUTING GUIDELINES](https://github.com/MLH-Fellowship/autoflow/blob/main/CONTRIBUTING.md).